 Most of Flagstaff's bouldering history has been chronicled in Tim Toula's Cheap Way to Fly.
-From the early 80's til mid 90's, most of Flagstaff's bouldering areas we're discovered and developed, including Buffalo Park, Mount Elden areas, Turkey Tanks, Priest Draw and more.
+From the early 80's til mid 90's, most of Flagstaff's bouldering areas we're discovered and developed, including Buffalo Park, Mount Elden areas, Turkey Tanks, Priest Draw, The Ridge, and more.
 As bouldering became more popular in the late 90's, another wave of exploration and development began that continues to this day.
-The prevalent bouldering mentality around Y2K spawned the development of new areas like Kelly Canyon, Cherry Canyon, The Peaks, and more, while modern classics were added to existing areas.
+The prevalent bouldering mentality around Y2K spawned the development of new areas like Kelly Canyon, Cherry Canyon, The Peaks, The Hinterlands and more, while modern classics were added to existing areas.
 East Clear Creek and Sedona's Anvil Boulders became essential nearby getaways for the growing population of Flagstaff boulderers.

 Follow individual area directions.

-Browse More Classics in Northern AZ Bouldering
+Browse More Rock Climbing Classics in *Northern Arizona Bouldering*

-Featured Route For Northern AZ Bouldering
+Featured Route For *Northern Arizona Bouldering*

 Nov 11, 2011